FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-cert/README.md

 ### `destroy-cert.sh`

 When you want to stop, use the `destroy-shop.sh` (in the shop directory) to delete the shop objects.\
-When all shop objects are destroyed, you can use destroy-infra.sh to use `terraform destroy` to destroy all infra objects.
+When all shop objects are destroyed, you can use destroy-infra.sh to use `terraform destroy` to destroy all infra objects. \
 When all infra objects are destroyed, you can use destroy-cert.sh to use `terraform destroy` to destroy the certificate and the Route53 objects.
+See the warning in the README.md file of the vagrant directory about creating and deleting certificate too often, you might want to keep the star certificate for later use.

 ### `clean-cert-dir.sh`

 When all objects are destroyed using the destroy-infra.sh script, you might want to delete the specific Terraform directories and files.
-This script will NOT delete the tfvars files in the ../.. directory, you might want to clean this up yourself.
+This script will NOT delete the tfvars files in the ../.. directory, you might want to clean this up yourself after all objects are deleted.